pmeeny/CI-MS3-FootballMemories/README.md

 - User Story 1.2: As an admin/regular user the navigation item selected is highlighted
 - User Story 1.3: As an admin/regular user, when logged out, the home/landing page is the default page and there are three options with a logo, Home, Login, Register displayed
 - User Story 1.4: As an admin/regular user, when logged out, the memories page is the default page and there are six options with a logo: Memories, Add Memory, Tournaments, Profile, Dashboard, Logout
-- User Story 1.5: As an admin/regular user, when I am logged into the site, and I click Logout I am succesfully logged out of the site, and brought to the home/landing page, and the navigation bar is updated with three options with a logo, Home, Login, Register
-- User Story 1.6: As an admin/regular user, when I am logged into the site and I click the back button I am automatically redirected to the home/landing page, and the navigation bar is updated with three options with a logo, Home, Login, Register

 ### Feature 2 Footer
 #### Description